 Child Custody Laws in Pennsylvania

-Pennsylvania has child custody laws which address the determination of child custody, visitation, child support, and many other family law issues.
-Many of the child custody statutes mirror the Uniform Child Custody Jurisdiction and Enforcement Act .
+Pennsylvania has child custody laws that address the determination of child custody, visitation, child support, and many other family law-related issues.

 In awarding child custody, Pennsylvania courts determine what is in "the best interest of the child" to make their decision.
 If parents cannot present a suitable parenting agreement for the court to adopt, it will issue its own controlling order to settle the matter.